reimagined/resolve/packages/resolve-scripts/src/template/README.md

 # **ReSolve App**
-This project is a boilerplate application created with [Create ReSolve App](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app).
+This project is an application created with [Create ReSolve App](https://github.com/reimagined/resolve/tree/master/packages/create-resolve-app).
 It is a single page application (SPA) which represents a typical Todo List.
 This application is built on the CQRS and Event Sourcing principles, with React+Redux on client.

-Boilerplate allows you to specify application blocks (aggregates, read models and UI part presented by React components) in the semi-declarative manner.
+Create ReSolve App allows you to specify application blocks (aggregates, read models and UI part presented by React components) in the semi-declarative manner.
 With the `resolve-scripts` package, you don't need to write an API backend manually.
 Instead, `resolve-scripts` deploys backend and domain services to interact with the client which is wrapped into the `resolve-redux` package for automate interaction.

-You can find detailed information of subject-related technologies and links to the corresponding resources here: [https://github.com/markerikson/react-redux-links](https://github.com/markerikson/react-redux-links).
+You can find detailed information on subject-related technologies and links to the corresponding resources here: [https://github.com/markerikson/react-redux-links](https://github.com/markerikson/react-redux-links).

 ## **Table of Contents**